cherenkov-plenoscope/merlict_c89/README.md

 [![Build Status](https://travis-ci.org/cherenkov-plenoscope/merlict_development_kit.svg?branch=master)](https://travis-ci.org/cherenkov-plenoscope/merlict_c89)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Merlict simulates light.
-It can find intersections of rays and complex geometries in 3D with special emphasis on surface-normals.
+It can find intersections of a ray in a complex 3D geometry with special emphasis on surface-normals.
 Merlict can propagate photons based on geometric optics according to Fresnel.
+Merlict comes with its own interactive viewer for the terminal.
 Merlict is a library written in ```c89```.

 Merlict reads your scenery from text-files which describe your objects, the geometric relations among them, their materials, and their sourrounding media.
 Merlict can read a subset of the popular [wavefront-object-fileformat](https://en.wikipedia.org/wiki/Wavefront_.obj_file) ```.obj```.
 You define photons with a creation-position, direction, and wavelength.